dagahan/EyeMath_backend_monorepository/README.md

 ---

 <p align="center">
-  Made with ❤️ by the eye.math team
+  Made with ❤️ for math by Usov Nikita.
 </p>